How to choose a stock

 There are two main approaches for analyzing stocks:

-Fundamental analyis focuses on concrete information about a company’s financial health and productivity.
+Fundamental analysis focuses on concrete information about a company’s financial health and productivity.
 Investors study fundamental data to determine a company’s intrinsic value.
 If you decide that a company’s stock is priced below its intrinsic value, you have an attractive investment.
+See this information by logging in to your Qtrade account, and going to Quotes & Market Info > Quotes & Charts (type in company name or symbol) > click Fundamentals tab.

 Which approach is better is often under debate.
 Many investors start with fundamental analysis before exploring technical analysis.